Healthdirect Free Australian health advice you can count on.

 Key facts

-• Calcium channel blockers (CCB) are a group of medicines used to help treat angina (chest pain), hypertension (high blood pressure) and some arrhythmias (abnormal heart rhythm).
+• Calcium channel blockers (CCB) are a group of medicines used to treat angina (chest pain), hypertension (high blood pressure) and some arrhythmias (heart rhythm problems).

 • Common side effects include dizziness, headaches, nausea, flushed skin, ankle swelling and constipation.